 Go to your doctor first.

-To rule out RA, he’ll ask you about your symptoms and medical history.
+To rule out RA, they’ll ask you about your symptoms and medical history.
 You might get a blood test to look for antibodies linked to the disease.

 Your doctor may send you to a rheumatologist, who’ll look over your joints for tenderness, swelling, or limited movement.

 Treatment for RA includes long-term:

 You may also need surgery at some point.

 A blood test for Lyme can determine if an infected tick bit you.
 If so, antibiotics can get rid of the infection and its symptoms if the diagnosis is quick.
 If you don't have the telltale rash, it may take a few weeks for antibodies to show up on a blood test..

 Early treatment is key with Lyme.
 If you don’t get it, your symptoms may disappear for a while.
 But they’ll return, with more complications.